// BUSINESS AUTOMATION

 AP automation deployments typically take 4 to 6 weeks.
 The first phase covers ERP integration and invoice intake configuration.
 The second phase trains the extraction model on your specific vendor invoice formats.
 The third phase runs in parallel with your existing process so staff can validate accuracy before switching over.
 Most companies start with their highest volume vendors (which account for 60% to 70% of total invoices) and expand from there.

-CloudNSite builds AI agents for accounts payable and financial operations as part of our professional services and enterprise bundles at /bundles.
+CloudNSite builds AI agents for accounts payable and financial operations as part of the CloudNSite professional services and enterprise agent catalogue.
 Browse the full agent catalogue at /agents or contact us to walk through how an AP agent would work with your specific ERP system.

 Need Help with Business Automation?